International Students Application Process

 Within two weeks of your application submission, we will notify you of our admissions decision.

-If your native language is not English, you must meet one of the following:
+Students whose native language is not English must meet one of the following valid scores:

 - A score of 513 on the TOEFL paper-based exam.